 Nasolabial (Melolabial) Transposition Flap

 Dieffenbach originally described the nasolabial flap in 1830 when he used superiorly based nasolabial flaps to reconstruct the nasal ala.
 This was modified by Esser around 1920 when he used an inferiorly based flap to close a palatal fistula and formed the basis of what is used more commonly today.
 It is particularly useful for defects of the lateral and central ala.
 The nasolabial flap is harvested from the relatively sebaceous skin in the medial cheek adjacent to the nasolabial fold before being transposed in the alar defect, allowing the scar to hide well in the nasolabial fold.
-Although historically a two-step surgical reconstruction, if planned and designed appropriately, it can be done as a single-staged repair.
+Although historically a two-step surgical reconstruction, if planned and designed appropriately, it can be done as a single-stage repair.

 The nasolabial flap typically is planned around a circular defect on the lateral or central ala.
 Planning is started by designing the superior dog-ear above the primary defect, which should be relatively tall and narrow with no more than a 30-degree apical angle.
 The medial margin of the flap is drawn within the nasolabial fold and the lateral margin on the medial cheek, extending superiorly only as high as the point over which the flap is to be transposed.
 It should be noted that the flap is planned longer than that of the primary defect (after dog-ear excised) to compensate for shortening that will occur as the flap is lifted onto the nose.
 The base of the flap should be similar in width to the defect.
 After excision of the dog-ear and incision of the flap, the wide undermining of the cheek at the donor site is needed to medially advance the cheek.
 Hemostasis should be attained.
-Most will place a tacking or anchoring suture from the dermal undersurface of the flap (in the dermis) to the periosteum of the nasal bone or maxilla in the concavity of the nasofacial sulcus to minimize tension of the flap on the alar defect when sutured into place and to minimize blunting of the nasofacial sulcus.
+Most will place a tacking or anchoring suture from the dermal undersurface of the flap (in the dermis) to the periosteum of the nasal bone or maxilla in the concavity of the nasofacial sulcus to minimize the tension of the flap on the alar defect when sutured into place and to minimize blunting of the nasofacial sulcus.
 The secondary defect is closed using deep dermal absorbable (4-0 or 5-0) sutures, and the flap lifted into the alar defect.
 The flap should be carefully trimmed to fit the defect, and miscalculations can result in functional or aesthetic problems such as alar retraction and pincushioning.
 Epidermal edges are then approximated using simple, interrupted or running/simple continuous nonabsorbable (5-0 or 6-0) suture.

 The first example of the contemporary Z-plasty was by Berger in 1904.
 Modifications for improvement were made by Morestin in 1914 and understanding of the flap’s dynamics by Limberg shortly after.
 This transposition flap is used primarily in the revision of scars after dermatologic surgery.
 Potential indications include improvement of scar cosmesis by changing the direction of the scar, particularly those crossing relaxed skin tension lines and releasing scar contractures by redistributing tension over the wound, which is important in those near free margins with visible deformity.
 This technique creates two flaps from three equal limbs and two same-degree angles and ultimately results in a lengthening of the scar.